 Now back to the Spicy Spaghetti Pie recipe….

-Chop up some pepperoni and then cook until crisp… Mmmm that blends beautifully with the arrabbiatta sauce.
+Chop up some pepperoni and then cook until crisp… Mmmm that blends beautifully with the arrabbiata sauce.

-Bring the crispy pepperoni, arrabbiatta, Mexican cheese, fresh basil and pasta together in the big ol’ pot and combine.
+Bring the crispy pepperoni, arrabbiata, Mexican cheese, fresh basil and pasta together in the big ol’ pot and combine.